 What happens to my waste?

-Recyclable waste is usually sold to reprocessing plants that turn plastics, paper and glass into new materials.
-Organic waste is composted and used as fertiliser.
+In Ireland, reprocessing plants usually turn recyclable plastic, paper and glass into new materials.
+Organic waste from brown bins is composted and then used as fertiliser.